Kenramiscal1106/Kenramiscal1106/README.md

 # Hi there 👋

-- 🔭 I’m currently working on grade 9 schedule
+- 🔭 I’m currently working on my portfolio and on a learning management system (lms) like schoology
 - 🧑 I'm grade 9 and I also study about programming
 - 🌱 Currently, I'm learning about svelte, typescript, javascript, react, ui development, vite